sharwinbobde/siamese-nn-oneshot-reproduction/blog.md

 <img src=https://raw.githubusercontent.com/sharwinbobde/siamese-nn-oneshot-reproduction/gh-pages/images/oneshot_test.png width="400"/>

-> Example of the oneshot task.
+<small>Example of the oneshot task.
 We compare a reference image to a subset of images of which just one represents the same object but with some changes
-> _Taken from: "Siamese Neural Networks for One-shot Image Recognition"_
+_Taken from: "Siamese Neural Networks for One-shot Image Recognition"_</small>

 This way, we create a batch of N pairs of images, in which only 1 of those is made up of the same character, and the other N-1 are not.
 We then input these batches into the network and calculate from these which pair was the network more confident about, with this being the chosen class of the classification.

 <img src="https://raw.githubusercontent.com/sharwinbobde/siamese-nn-oneshot-reproduction/gh-pages/images/20-way-oneshot.png" width="400"/>

-> We perform 20 way oneshot classification just like in the paper, here is an example of a batch accompanying a certain image.
+<small>We perform 20 way oneshot classification just like in the paper, here is an example of a batch accompanying a certain image.
-> We have to check that the `argmax` of the output vector corresponds to the `argmax` of the targets
-> _Taken from: "Siamese Neural Networks for One-shot Image Recognition"_
+We have to check that the `argmax` of the output vector corresponds to the `argmax` of the targets _Taken from: "Siamese Neural Networks for One-shot Image Recognition"_</small>

 The accuracy is then
 $$